Protecting Your Wealth from Inheritance Tax

 We can discuss a range of solutions in relation to protecting your estate against the potentially negative effects of Inheritance Tax.
 Discussing this area with you, we can put a strategy in place to try to mitigate the potential tax liability or plan to ensure your family have the ability to pay any tax endured.
 With the correct use of Financial Products and different Trusts we can provide packages to help pass your wealth to your loved ones at the right and most tax efficient time.

-Inheritance Tax is not just for the rich any longer, soaring house prices in recent years means that many more of us will be affected by IHT as the current threshold is £325,000.
+Inheritance Tax is not just for the rich any longer, soaring house prices in recent years means that many more of us will be affected by IHT as the current threshold for 2020/2021 is £325,000.
 An entire estate, including your property, savings and cars may be subject to Inheritance Tax.
 As this could also include all of your investments and life insurance policies, it is crucial that your life policies are held in an appropriate trust vehicle so they don’t further increase the value of your estate.
 We assist our clients in developing an effective strategy to mitigate the tax, which often includes ensuring that all investments are invested in a tax efficient manner and that you maximise any ‘gift’ opportunities where appropriate.

 Although Inheritance Tax may not affect you personally, it could be an extra burden for your loved ones when they are grieving.
 And do you really want to see up to 40% of the wealth you have worked hard to create in your life going to the government as Inheritance Tax after your death?
 The executors (or legal personal representatives) of your estate are responsible for arranging payment of the Inheritance Tax.
 If you’ve chosen members of your family for this task this could mean even greater stress for them at a difficult time.